 Connection to the Psiphon server is established when the green icon is displayed.
 In VPN mode, all of your traffic automatically tunnels through Psiphon.

-In SSH and SSH+ modes, Psiphon automatically sets the Windows system proxy settings and traffic for applications that respect these settings tunnel through Psiphon.
+In SSH and SSH+ modes, Psiphon automatically sets the Windows system proxy settings, so network traffic for applications that respect these settings will be tunneled through Psiphon.
 These settings are respected by default by all major web browsers.

 Furthermore, in SSH and SSH+ modes, Psiphon offers a split tunnel option where international traffic is tunneled through the proxy and domestic traffic is not.
-Check the “Don’t proxy...” option to enable split tunneling.
+Check the “Don’t proxy domestic web sites” option to enable split tunneling.
 When this option is on, unproxied domains are reported in the message area.

 When you close the program, Psiphon automatically disconnects.
 You can also click on the icon to toggle the connection.